So what do you pack when you are leaving with no plans to return?

 - Toilet paper – it’s useful to have some on hand.
 A whole roll isn’t necessary.

 For more tips on travelling light see our post How to Travel Long Term With Only Carry-On Luggage.
-Our Gear & Products Page has detailed write ups of our favourite items.
+Our Resources page has detailed write ups of our favourite items.

-See the latest version of our packing list (February 2013) here.
+See the latest version of our packing list (February 2013) and the changes and new additions we made in 2013 and 2014.

-Disclaimer: The Amazon links are affiliate links so we get a tiny commission if you buy anything through them.
-The other links are not.
+Some of these links are affiliate links so we get a small commission if you buy anything through them, but you don’t pay any extra.
+Thank you for supporting this site!

 What are your top tips for packing light?
 Do you have any questions for us?
 Leave a comment and share your thoughts!